-Table 12: Final Master Plan Submission Requirements
+Table 13: Final Master Plan Submission Requirements

 Final Master Plan Submission Requirements Required?
 Review of a final master plan is required.
 Timing The timing of the Final Review should coincide with the adoption of a NEPA document (Environmental Assessment (EA)/Environmental Impact Statement (EIS)) and the conclusion of the Section 106 consultation process.
 Application Form The Application Form is required.
 NEPA Provide a copy of the final NEPA documentation (Categorical Exclusion determination, Environmental Assessment or Environmental Impact Statement) and the related Finding of No Significant Impact or Record of Decision.
 Refer to NCPC's NEPA regulations for more information.
 Note: the MOA for Section 106 must be signed before a FONSI/ROD is issued.
 NHPA Section 106 A copy of the final executed documentation (Statement of Effects or Memorandum of Agreement or Programmatic Agreement) for the Section 106 Process is required.
-Transportation Management Plan A final Transportation Management Plan is required.
-See the Transportation Management Plan Resource Guide on NCPC's website for more information.
+Transportation Management Plan A Transportation Management Plan (TMP) is required for all master plans and updates.
+A final version of the TMP is due for the final master plan submission.
+Refer to the addendum of the Comprehensive Plan's Transportation Element for more information.
 Final Master Plan A final master plan is required.
 See content below.
 Note: All documents should be accessible and adhere to Section 508 of the Rehabilitation Act of 1973, as amended in 1998 (29 U.S.C. § 794 (d)).

-Table 13: Final Master Plan Content
+Table 14: Final Master Plan Content

-Final Master Plan Content Updates to the Previous Submission Updates Applicants should provide any updates to the following items and address how the Final Master Plan has addressed the Commission's earlier comments: Outreach and coordination Proposed development/land use plan Phasing and implementation Design Guidelines Streetscape and landscape plan Sustainable design plan Perimeter security plan Parking and circulation plan Environmental and Historical Considerations (may be cross-referenced with NEPA/NHPA documentation) Historic Preservation Provide any updates to the previously submitted information regarding historic resources within the Area of Potential Effect, and any potential impacts.
-Describe

-Final Master Plan Content the project's approach to addressing the resource (e.g., avoidance, rehabilitation, preservation, restoration, or demolition).
+Final Master Plan Content Updates to the Previous Submission Updates Applicants should provide any updates to the following items and address how the Final Master Plan has addressed the Commission's earlier comments: Outreach and coordination Proposed development/land use plan Phasing and implementation Design Guidelines Streetscape and landscape plan Sustainable design plan Perimeter security plan Transportation and circulation plan, including TMP Environmental and His torical Considerations (may be cross-referenced with NEPA/NHPA documentation) Historic Preservation Provide any updates to the previously submitted information regarding historic resources within the Area of Potential Effect, and any potential impacts.
+Describe the project's approach to addressing the resource (e.g., avoidance, rehabilitation, preservation, restoration, or demolition).
 Natural Resources Describe natural resources on or near the project area, and the project's anticipated effect on these natural resources such as wetlands and waters, endangered and threatened species, unique or critical habitat, trees, migratory birds, etc. Describe the project's strategies for minimizing/avoiding impacts to these resources.
 Public Realm and View Sheds Based on a more developed master plan, provide an updated description of the project's effect on the public realm in the project area, including: The addition or removal of trees Impacts on viewsheds Changes in light and shadow Addition of perimeter security features and antennas Flooding Describe any changes to previously provided information, changes to the action since the preliminary review and steps taken to address issues raised by the Commission.
 Describe the applicant's floodplain management compliance achieved to date.
 Note: For federal applicants, this refers to compliance with NEPA and/or their own agency floodplain guidance.
 For other applicants this refers to NCPC's NEPA requirements and floodplain guidance.
 Stormwater Management Plan Provide the following: A stormwater management narrative explaining how the master plan complies with all applicable federal (1.7" of rain per Section 438 of the Energy, Independence and Security Act), state, and local requirements (varied based on jurisdiction).
 General calculations including required and provided volume.

-Description/illustration of the reduction in impervious area.
+Final Master Plan Content Description/illustration of the reduction in impervious area.
 Description of low impact development strategies, including capacity and size.